 In all other cases, we will formally acknowledge receipt of your complaint within five business days, giving you the name of the person dealing with your complaint, setting out our understanding of your complaint, and enclosing a copy of these procedures.
-We will then keep you informed of our progress in resolving your complaint, and will provide our final response within a maximum of eight weeks of receiving it.
+We will then keep you informed of our progress in resolving your complaint, and will provide our final response within a maximum of eight weeks for most complaints or within 15 business days for complaints relating to the provision of payment services (or 35 business days in exceptional circumstances) of receiving it.
 This response will explain the results of our investigation and whether we agree or disagree with your complaint.
 It will set out whether we will offer you any compensation and if so, on what basis.
 If we have not been able to complete our investigation within the eight weeks, we will explain why and indicate when you can expect our full response.
 We will also explain your right to refer your complaint to the Financial Ombudsman Service if we have not completed our investigation or if you are not satisfied with our response, and we will provide their contact details.

 What happens if I am still not satisfied?